triton-inference-server/server/docs/getting_started/quickstart.md

 Launching and maintaining Triton Inference Server revolves around the use of building model repositories.
 This tutorial will cover:

-* Creating a model Repository
+* Creating a Model Repository
-* Run Triton
+* Launching Triton
-* Sending an Infernce Request
+* Sending an Inference Request

 ## Create A Model Repository